 The problem is that it requires different starting materials, phenylacetone (aka, phenyl-2-propanone, P2P) and methylamine, a gas that smells like ammonia and is sold as a water solution in glass bottles or 55-gallon drums.
 Methylamine is the chemical in the large drum that they stole from the chemical warehouse.
 Chemists don't need to steal it.
 It is a very common reagent, and a bottle or two can be found in most organic chemistry labs.
 When we order it we get on a list somewhere.
 P2P is also easy for chemists in a lab to come by.
 We just order it.
 There is nothing stopping any organic chemist from making meth and waltzing out of the building with a kilo of it.
 It would take about an hour to synthesize.
 The problem is what to do next.
 How do you get rid of it?
 A DuPont chemist named Michael Hovey tried something similar in 1985.
 It did not end well.
 See: Breaking Really Bad, 25 Years Before Walter White.

-So, the government took Sudafed off the shelves, meth synthesis became even more efficient, and people sneeze more.
+So, the government took Sudafed off the shelves, meth synthesis became even more efficient, and more people ran around with stuffy noses.
 SOSDD.

 - Chemists are smarter than government agencies